-Since Starbucks added oat milk to its menu in 2021, it’s been a hit with vegans, the lactose-intolerant, and people looking for more exciting flavors from the world’s biggest coffee chain.
+Since Starbucks added oat milk to its menu, it's been a hit with vegans, people who avoid dairy, and anyone looking for more variety from the world's biggest coffee chain.

-Of all the oat milk drinks that graced Starbucks’ menu in 2025, which ones are the best?
+But of all the oat milk drinks that graced Starbucks’ menu in 2026, which ones are the best?

 Quick Answer: What are the best oat milk drinks at Starbucks?